ivan-guerra/programmador.com/content/posts/resumes-in-latex.md

 5. Edit the document.
 6. Compile the `*.tex` file into a PDF from the container shell using `pdflatex`.
 7. View the output PDF in a PDF viewer or browser on the host.
-I actually leave the document open in my viewer so that everytime I run `pdflatex` I see the updates instantly take effect.
+You can leave the document open in your viewer so that when you run `pdflatex` you see the updates instantly take effect.
 8. Back to (5).

 ## Conclusion

 Writing a resume can be hard.
 You can ease the pain of formatting your resume using powerful tools such as LaTeX.
-In this article, I shared my LaTeX resume template along with the tools and process I use to push updates.
+This article provides you with a template resume and workflow for building your next resume in LaTeX.
+Hope this helps in your next job search!

-You can find this template along with many of the scripts and sources referenced in this article on my GitHub page under [resume][3].
+You can find this template along with many of the scripts and sources referenced in this article on GitHub under [resume][3].

 [1]: https://en.wikipedia.org/wiki/LaTeX
 [2]: https://www.careercup.com/resume